For AJR, Paul Farhi explores the present and future of campaign trail reporting:

 Which actually might not be so different from being out on the trail, to hear Matt Bai (New York Times Magazine) describe it.

 “I really couldn’t take the crossfire on the campaign bus,” says Bai, who met his wife, a Fox News producer, on the trail in 2000.
 “It gets pretty tiresome to hear reporters pontificating to each other about what the candidates are doing wrong.
 I just can’t stand it.
 It’s mostly people who haven’t [covered] a campaign before saying, ‘They’re spending their money wrong, the speech is wrong, he’s doing everything wrong.’… It’s like watching cable all day.
-It’s just noise.”Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+It’s just noise.”Liz Cox Barrett is a writer at CJR.